greenelab/covid19-review/content/95-ismms-himc-appendix.md

 *This review was undertaken by Natalie Vaninov as part of a project by students, postdocs and faculty at the Immunology Institute of the Icahn School of Medicine, Mount Sinai.*

-Paper Title:

-**An orally bioavailable broad-spectrum antiviral inhibits SARS-CoV-2 and multiple 2 endemic, epidemic and bat coronavirus**
+### An orally bioavailable broad-spectrum antiviral inhibits SARS-CoV-2 and multiple 2 endemic, epidemic and bat coronavirus

-Sheahan et al. 2020
+Sheahan et al. *bioRxiv*. [@doi:10.1101/2020.03.19.997890]

+#### Keywords
+- Treatment
+- Antiviral
+- Broad spectrum antiviral
-Key Words: Treatment, Antiviral, Broad spectrum antiviral, ribonucleoside analog β-D-N4 30 –hydroxycytidine (NHC), Remdesivir
+- ribonucleoside analog β-D-N4 30 hydroxycytidine (NHC)
+- Remdesivir

+#### Main Findings

-  **Main Findings:** β-D-N4 30 –hydroxycytidine (NHC, EIDD-1931) is an
+β-D-N4 30 –hydroxycytidine (NHC, EIDD-1931) is an
 orally bioavailable ribonucleoside with antiviral activity against various RNA viruses including Ebola, Influenza and CoV.
 NHC activity introduce*d*~~s~~ mutations in the viral (but not cellular) RNA in a